MarioPrabowo/payment/README.md

 ** Audit, e.g. using Audit.NET with table storage
 ** Feature flags
 ** Any external APIs
+* Code coverage can be incorporated in build plan using leaflet, or run manually using VS built-in code coverage report tool
 * Dates are stored in UTC to handle multiple timezones.
 The timezones can be saved per customer or per branch/office (if branch/office concept is introduced).
 Date formatting is mainly handled by front-end and back-end should just store timezone information and return UTC dates by default.
 * Customers might require periodical statements, which might contain balance and list of payments.
 This can be added easily by adding CustomerStatement domain object, which can be populated by:
 ** Azure functions using scheduled messages from Service Bus (https://docs.microsoft.com/en-us/azure/service-bus-messaging/message-sequencing#scheduled-messages) if the statement dates are different per customer, or